Cricket Carufe

 And so, my journey into creating with my hands began.

-I would classify myself as a functional potter, preferring to create pieces which provide a sense of comfort, of coming home.
+When I first started ceramics, I would have classified myself as a functional potter, preferring to create pieces which provide a sense of comfort, of coming home.
 That perfect oatmeal bowl or the coffee cup you always grab first thing in the morning.
-As I venture further into playing with clay, I will admit that I am starting to dip a toe into the more whimsical/sculptural side of things, but I think I will always value creating every day pottery.
-There is something so satisfying about using that which you have created with your own hands.
+As I have ventured further into playing with clay, I will admit that I have enjoyed exploring the more whimsical/sculptural side of things.
+That said, I think I will always value creating everyday pottery.
+There is something so uniquely satisfying about using that which you have created with your own hands.